Aglaonema

 Aglaonemas are excellent beginner-level plants, especially if your home doesn’t have a ton of light to work with.

-Chinese Evergreens are very adaptable and can thrive in all ranges of indirect light – even if its main source is completely reliant on fluorescent light.
+Chinese Evergreens are very adaptable and can thrive in all ranges of indirect light – even if it's main source is completely reliant on fluorescent light.
 Not great for selfies, but it can work for Aglaonemas.
 And unless you live in the sewer with Pennywise, Aglaonemas can still be situated in dark areas of your home.
 Be mindful that they’re kept away from direct light as even one hour of exposure can quickly result in sun-scorched and bleached leaves.
 Variegated Aglaonemas can lose their famous patterns if they’re not getting enough light, whereas if it gets a lot of indirect light, they’ll get exaggerated variegations peppered with green pigmentation.
 A good rule of thumb for Aglaonemas is if their leaves and stalks are dark, it’ll need less light than their brighter kin.

 Aglaonemas really appreciate humidity – like really, really appreciate it.
 It reminds them of their rainforest past in days of yore.
 A humidifier, pebble tray submerged in water, trip to the shower and a good misting will keep them very happy and shiny.
 Browning leaf tips mean the air is too dry.